 they2ze also supports health and service providers with access to transgender-spectrum resources, information, and best practices, which will enhance provider competency when working with TSY. “they2ze can alleviate the issue of provider stigma, which is often a barrier to inclusive services for TSY.
 Items such as sample intake forms, referrals, and more will be available to providers directly,” says Cara Silva, Director of Programs at YTH.
 “All of which work together to provide wrap-around support, from the young person to the providers who serve them.”

 The app will also allow users to sort services by gender identity and location, which will simplify the process of finding a health service that is applicable to every user.
-“Some of the problems many young people face–particularly young folks who identify as genderqueer–is finding a service that explicitly supports and serves them,” says Jay Lykens, Program Associate at YTH.
+“Some of the problems many young people face–particularly young folks who identify as genderqueer–is finding a service that explicitly supports and serves them,” says Jay Lykens, Program Coordinator at YTH.
 “Some services are framed or geared only towards those who identify as transgender women or transgender men.
 We want to make sure those are included, but also expand service access to everyone within the transgender-spectrum.”
 Considering that nearly 16% of transgender-spectrum individuals identify as genderqueer, they2ze will provide this vital health information to a community in need.

 The downloadable version of they2ze is expected to be available on both the iTunes store and Google Play in spring 2017.
 For more information about they2ze and YTH, visit our project page or contact the Program Coordinator at [email protected].